01 of 04

 02 of 04

-Fuyus are commonly eaten raw, often sliced and peeled and then added to salads such as this Persimmon Jicama Pomegranate Salad.
+Fuyus are commonly eaten raw, often sliced and peeled and then added to salads.
 They can also be roasted to great effect.
 They have a mild, vaguely pumpkin-like flavor.

 03 of 04

-Hachiyas are thought of as "baking" persimmons and are commonly peeled and pureed into a pulp to add to baked goods.
+Hachiyas are thought of as "baking" persimmons and are commonly peeled and puréed into a pulp to add to baked goods.
 They add stable moisture and a mild, pumpkin-like flavor to cakes, puddings, and other treats.
-Unlike Fuyu persimmons, they work less well raw, since they need to be so very ripe and thus super soft to be tasty.
+Unlike Fuyu persimmons, they work less well raw since they need to be very ripe (and thus super soft) to be tasty.

-They are also used to make hoshigaki, Japanese dried persimmons.
-They are hung to dry, as pictured here.Continue to 4 of 4 below.
+They are also used to make hoshigaki, Japanese dried persimmons where they are hung to dry.

 04 of 04